xaanya/devops24/examinations/exam7/README.md

 When you have run the playbook above successfully, how do you verify that the `mariadb` service is started and is running?

+# BONUS QUESTION

+How many different ways can use come up with to verify that the `mariadb` service is running?